The 50 Greatest Songs of 2018, Compiled by Martin Canine

 Album: Here Come The Aliens

-Kim Wilde brings the new wave of the 1980s back into our modern times as if not a single day passed.
-The powerful synth punk chorus and vivid guitar solo of “Kandy Krush” warp us back to her heydays, right along her great hits such as “Kids in America”, “Chequered Love” or “You Keep Me Hangin’ On”.
-The same youthful energy, the same sense for earworms.
-Its greatest achievement is NOT sounding like an intentional nostalgic throwback, but so natural as if she found lost tapes that would have the follow up to her “Select” album.
+Kim Wilde brings the new wave of the 1980s back into our modern times as if not a single day has passed.
+The powerful synth-punk chorus and vivid guitar solo of "Kandy Krush" warp us back to her heyday, right alongside her great hits such as "Kids in America," "Chequered Love," or "You Keep Me Hangin' On."

 Length: 4:04